 How long a medication remains good can depend on many factors, including how and where you store the medication.

-You should store Promacta tablets at room temperature between 68°F to 77°F (20°C to 25°C).
-If needed, you can keep the medication between 59°F to 86°F (15°C to 30°C) for a short time.
+You should store Promacta tablets at a room temperature of 68°F to 77°F (20°C to 25°C).
+If needed, you can keep the medication between 59°F and 86°F (15°C and 30°C) for a short time.
 Store Promacta in a tightly sealed container away from light.
-Avoid keeping this medication in areas where it could get damp or wet, such as in bathrooms.
+Avoid keeping this medication in areas where it could get damp or wet, such as bathrooms.

 Disposal